-After your treatment is completed, you will be scheduled for regular follow-up appointments at Virginia Mason's Hospital & Seattle Medical Center.
+After your treatment, you will be scheduled for regular follow-up appointments with our team.

 During these appointments, your providers will ask questions about any symptoms, perform physical examinations, and order laboratory or imaging tests as needed.
 Be sure to talk with them about any symptoms or side effects and any other issues that concern you.